ClayNdugga/NN-PointCloud-Compressor/README.md

 ## Project Goal

 This project follows the development of a **Non-Linear Transform Coder** for lossy data compression to enhance point cloud compression efficiency.
 By capturing underlying patterns in data distributions, neural networks can eliminate redundancy and create smaller datasets that contain the most salient features from the original data.
-Thus, the core objective is to devise a neural network architecture (Non-linear Transform) capable of encoding the complex spatial information inherent in point cloud data.
+The project objective is to devise a neural network architecture (Non-linear Transform) capable of encoding the complex spatial information inherent in point cloud data.

 ## Requirements
 * Python 3.10
 * CUDA V12.2.140
-* tensorflow-compression

 Run
 ```sh